kcarlton55/flashcardz/README.md

 There is a problem using the normal way that Excel exports to a csv file.
 The csv file that Excel exports to will have columns (i.e. the word and defintion columns) separated by commas.
-But many times, like in the "add" example above, commas will be present in the definition.
+But many times, like shown in the "add" example above, commas will be present in the definition.
 This will result in flashcardz interpreting that data as having additional columns; columns that shouldn't exist.
 This will cause the flashcardz program to crash.

-To remedy this situation, flashcardz was instead coded to recognize the pipe/vertical bar character, |, as the separator (more specifcally called a delimiter).
+To remedy this situation, flashcardz was instead coded to recognize the pipe, i.e. vertical bar character, |, as the separator (more specifcally called a delimiter).
 Excel was somewhat poorly designed because Excel does not allow to change to a different delimiter when exporting.
-But there is a relatively easy ework-around.
+But there is a relatively easy work-around.
 See this youtube video for how to do it:
 [Export Data with Pipe Delimiters Instead of Commas](https://www.youtube.com/watch?v=jieWzHJjVBU)

 ## **Opening a flashcardz data file into Excel**